-- 1. Glycolysis-conversion of glucose into pyruvic acid in cytoplasm of cell. - 2.
-Link reaction-conversion of pyruvic acid into acetyl coenzyme-A in mitochondrial matrix. - 3.
+- 2. Link reaction-conversion of pyruvic acid into acetyl coenzyme-A in mitochondrial matrix. - 3.
 Krebs cycle-conversion of acetyl coenzyme A into carbon dioxide and water in the mitochondrial matrix. - 4.
 Electron transport chain and oxidative phosphorylation remove hydrogen atomsfrom the products of glycolysis, link reaction and Krebs cycle release water molecule with energy in the form of ATP in mitochondrial inner membrane (Figure 14.5).

 Differences between aerobic and anaerobic respiration Aerobic respiration Anaerobic Respiration 1.
-It occurs in all living cells of higher 1.
-It occurs yeast and some bacteria. organisms.
-2. It requires oxygen for breaking the 2.
-Oxygen is not required from respiratory substrate. breaking the respiratory substrate.
-3. The end products are CO2 and H2O 3.
-The end products are alcohol, and CO2 (or) lactic acid.
+It occurs in all living cells of 1.
+It occurs yea st and some higher organisms. bacteria.
+2. It requires oxygen for breaking 2.
+0 xygen is s not re quired from the respiratory substrate. breaking the respiratory substrate.
+3. The end products are CO2 and 3.
+The end products are alcohol, H2O and CO2 (or) lactic acid.
 4. Oxidation of one molecule of 4.
 Only 2 ATP molecules are glucose produces, 36 ATP produced. molecules.
-5. It consists of four stages -glycolysis, 5.
-It consists of two stages-glycolysis link reaction, TCA cycle and and fermentation. electron 6.
+5. It consists of four stages - 5.
+It consists of two stages- glycolysis, link reaction, TCA glycolysis and fermentation. cycle and electron 6.
 It occurs in cytoplasm and 6.
 It occurs only in cytoplasm. mitochondria.